b-star-fellowship/b-star-fellowship.github.io/index.markdown

 #### Are there any restrictions for my idea/team?
  - Product must be a software project; a web app or mobile app.
- - Team must be 2 people, living in the same city
+ - Team must be 2 students, living in the same city, working on the project full time.
  - Students must have built a software project on a team before, either in a class like CS32 or outside of class.

 #### Why the name B*?